Mission House volunteers make hospice house unique and special

 A busy real estate agent, Linda started as a direct care volunteer, but then found that her work schedule made it hard to visit patients.
 She discovered the perfect solution when she tapped into her passion for flower arranging, and volunteered to be our liaison with the nonprofit Random Acts of Flowers, which prepared and delivered donated bouquets.

 When that organization closed its doors, they connected Linda with the staff at the Trader Joe’s at Hillsdale.
 The store now donates discarded flowers to Mission Hospice every week.

 Linda picks these up on Wednesday mornings and, in her garage, sorts through the material to select what’s usable and match it with the available vases.
-In the afternoon, she delivers to the San Mateo and Woodside houses an arrangement for each patient.
+In the afternoon, she delivers an arrangement for each patient.
 “I always try to do one big bouquet for the center table or the mantle,” she says, emphasizing the importance of keeping the common areas beautiful for family members and staff.

 Volunteer Phil Georgy is proof that volunteering can be a positive life force.
 A former travel agent, Phil had volunteered for many years with the Red Cross and other community service organizations.
 After caring for his own mother during her last nine months of life, he was inspired to go back to school to study healthcare.

 But before he could finish his training, a serious illness landed him in the hospital.
 Phil then spent a year in a nursing facility.
 When he was discharged last fall, still in a wheelchair, a friend suggested that volunteering could help him heal.
 He now visits patients at Mission House every week, while he continues to attend classes as well as his own medical appointments.

 Phil says that having been a long-time patient helps him empathize with the patients and families.
 “Even though I’m in a chair and I’m a patient myself, I have a lot to offer.”